swissup/swissup.github.io/m1/argento/faq.md

 ### How to change checkbox/radio button color

 Argento themes have colored checkbox and radio buttons (version of package 1.8.7+).
-If you want to change that color then you can do this with CSS.
+If you want to change their color then you can do this with CSS.

 First you have to create/modify custom.css.
 You can read more about custom CSS and JS at [Theme customization](../theme-customization/small-changes/#custom-styles-and-javascript) article.